gitter-badger/RPC/README.md

 1. Save it inside RPC's main folder with whatever name you want, but make sure it has the `.bat` extension.
 1. You can now make a shortcut to the `.bat` file on your desktop, and clicking it will start up RPC.
 </details>

-### Setting up custom images
-1. Go to the [developers page](https://discordapp.com/developers/applications/me) and create an application.
-1. Scroll down to where it says in big bold letters "Rich Presence", and enable it.
-1. Upload your images.
-Their names will be what to specify in the config as "largeImageName" and "smallImageName".
-Remember to save it!
-1. Scroll up and grab its client ID.
-This is what you put as the first option in your saves.

 #### Extra configuration (optional)
 You can modify [config.json](./config.json) for your needs.